srstanic/srstanic.github.io/_posts/2017-02-10-swift-dynamic-keyword.md

 ---

 `dynamic` is a declaration modifier that you can apply to either function or variable declarations.
-It can be used within a class only and it tells the compiler to use dynamic dispatch over static dispatch.
+It can only be used within a class and it tells the compiler to use dynamic dispatch over static dispatch.

-dynamic vs static dispatch
+Dynamic vs static dispatch
 --------------------------

 As Swift allows a class to override methods and properties declared in its superclasses, this means that the program has to determine at run time which method or property is being referenced and then perform an indirect call or indirect access.
 This technique is called dynamic dispatch and is applicable to types that support inheritance - classes.
 Value types like structs and enums cannot be extended through inheritance so they use static dispatch only.